Traveling is an incredibly rewarding experience. It changes your perspective on the world, on life, on yourself.

 I've met numerous travelers whose plans were ruined because they didn't have adequate insurance.
 I don't want that to be you.

-So to help you fully protect your travel plans, I'm going to tell you what you should look for in a long stay/backpacker insurance plan, and give you the low-down on what I think are the two best travel insurance companies.
+So to help you fully protect your travel plans, I'm going to tell you what you should look for in a Thailand travel insurance plan, and give you the low-down on best companies to book with.

 After all, the odds of something bad happening are pretty slim.
 But why risk your health and belongings during the trip of a life time?

 Peace of mind is everything when it comes to travel.
-These moments will be moments to remember.
+These moments will be moments to remember, for the rest of your life.

-For example: I always travel with an expensive Macbook.
+- Expensive Items Cover: I always travel with an expensive Macbook.
 You, on the other hand, might have an expensive camera to document your travels.
+Make sure these items are covered – because items above a certain value might not be.

-Another key policy point to look for is whether or not the insurance company requires a return date.
+- *Return Date Policy: Another key policy point to look for is whether or not the insurance company requires a return date when taking out the policy.

 So with all this in mind, you need a travel insurance company that understands the flexible needs of backpackers and long-stay travellers.